HanetakaChou/PatriotEngine/docs/OIT.md

 draw the opaque geometries and have the BackgroundColor and the BackgroundDepth.

 > 2\.StochasticDepthPass //GeometryPass
-initial the depth with the BackgroundDepth //by copy command
+copy the BackgroundDepth to initialize the depth buffer
 with MSAA, with depth test(NearerOrEqual) and depth write, sort the transparent geometries by \[material, front-to-back\] and draw them with setting the pseudo random value of gl_SampleMask/SV_Coverage by the $A_i$ of \[ $C_i$ $A_i$ $Z_i$ \], having the StochasticDepth
 Note that:
 2-1\.The stochastic transparency doesn't depend on the order of the fragments and we sort the geometries from front to back is merely to improve the performance by the EarlyDepthTest.